ilyas123321/ilyas-github/README.md

 # ilyas-github
-This is for studying purpose
-nothing to change still practicing on it.
+This is for studying purpose only nothing to change still practicing on it.